dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 For example, it's common practice to disallow arbitrary wildcard names as SAN host names.
 This means SAN certificates generally support only a specific list of names.

-It's also common to encounter a limit on the number of names per certificate.
-The common practice is to set a limit of up to 100 names per certificate.
+It's also common to encounter a limit on the number of names per certificate, usually up to 100.

 Finally, names are generally not required to belong to the same domain.
-It's perfectly fine for a certificate to cover a list of names like the following:
+It's fine for a certificate to cover a list of names like this:

 ```
 example.com